Rim Banna: Mirror of My Soul

-The Mirrors of My Soul, which was dedicated to all the Palestinian and Arab political detainees in the Israeli prisons, is a stylistic departure from her previous body of work.
+The Mirrors of My Soul, which was dedicated to all the Palestinian and Arab political detainees in Israeli prisons, is a stylistic departure from her previous body of work.
 Produced in cooperation with a Norwegian quintet, it features "Western pop styling" fused with Middle Eastern modal and vocal structures, and Arabic lyrics.
 Though the style differs from previous recordings, the subject matter has basically remained constant.
 The album includes "songs of despair and hope" about the lives of "a struggling people, and even a song about late Palestinian leader and PA president Arafat in a way that is both thoughtful and subtle".